Trust and Inheritance Tax: Five good reasons to use a trust

 Trusts take an important role when estate planning.
 Trusts ensure assets can be easily managed by trustees and that the assets can be ring-fenced.

-Five good reasons to use a trust are as follows:
+Five good reasons to use a trust to avoid Inheritance Tax:

 If a trust were in place, the trustees can distribute the assets to the beneficiaries over time.